JanneKoch/klear_teardown_automation/teardown_automation_project/README.md

 2. Update API endpoints in `app.py` for backend changes
 3. Adjust database models in `models.py` for data structure changes

+### Adding a Searchable Database
+1. Connect to a live Google Sheet -> fill in columns by extracting keywords from teardown
+    a.
+Quick: can most likely be done in less than a week, might run into extraction complications.
+2. Build a custom database integrated into Web Application
+    a.
+Slower: build to functionality will be longer, customizable search filters, easier extraction

 ## License